top of page

 Moderate death rate of elderly due to lack of savings (poverty/low income hit the hardest)

-Option C: (continue Social Security "as is" with the caveat that taxes will increase in 2035)
+Option C: (continue Social Security "as is" with the caveat that taxes will increase in the near future)

-Younger citizens will have less saved for retirement (since forced to participate)
+Younger citizens will have less saved for retirement (forced to participate)

 Retirees receive full benefits